 You should really do this before you book, as it could change how you plan to use the space.
 But it’s also good to read up before arrival to refresh your memory.
 Don’t just assume you’ll be able to do something based on general information provided in the listing.

-For example, my brother and his girlfriend rented an Airbnb in Pennsylvania for some quiet time and chose a place specifically because it had a hot tub.
-They were told their room and the hot tub area were private, but when they arrived, one of the first things the host did was ask if they’d brought their bathing suits for the hot tub.
+My brother and his girlfriend rented an Airbnb in Pennsylvania for some quiet time and chose a place specifically because it had a hot tub.
+They were told their room and the hot tub area were private, but when they arrived, one of the first things the host did was ask if they’d brought their bathing suits.
 Turns out, the hot tub was in the middle of the host’s living room, so all the plans for canoodling went out the window.
-Had they read the house rules, they would have seen that bathing suits were required (a good tip-off that they weren’t going to get some quiet time) and so could have booked elsewhere.
+Had they read the house rules, they would have seen that bathing suits were required (a good tip-off that they weren’t going to be alone) and so could have booked elsewhere.

 5. Let hosts know about any problems.